yifan-hou/planar_pushing_tools/README.md

 * Handles modeling learning, planning and control with PushDecision class

+## License
+This repository is released under the MIT license.

 ## Citation
 The methods in this repo is an implementation of
 ```bibtex